 A member makes a motion - after obtaining the floor.

-The chair puts the question (motion) to a vote.
+The chair puts the question to a vote - the "question" being the motion.

-The chair announces the result and effect of the vote.
+The chair announces the result and effect of the vote - "the motion is adopted, and the assembly will host the gala."

 Following these steps helps ensure that decisions are made in an orderly and fair manner.

-A quorum is the minimum number of members who must be present for an organization to conduct official business (i.e. vote on items and make decisions).
+A quorum is the minimum number of members who must be present for an organization to conduct official business (i.e. vote and make decisions).

 The quorum is typically defined in the organization’s bylaws.
-If the bylaws do not specify a number, a quorum is generally understood to be a majority of the membership. (insert RONR reference)
+If the bylaws do not specify a number, a quorum is generally understood to be a majority of the membership.
+(RONR, 12th ed., §3:3)

 Without a quorum, the group may still: